Skip to content

 How will the disposable vape ban impact retailers and manufacturers?

 Disposable vapes aren't the only vaping option available.
-There's a diverse range of vaping alternatives, including kits that closely resemble disposables.
-Over the past four years, reusable vape kits have evolved to offer a user experience that's just as convenient and hassle-free as disposables, ensuring users hardly notice the difference.
+There's a diverse range of disposable vape alternatives, including kits that closely resemble disposables.
+They offer a user experience that's just as convenient and hassle-free as disposables, ensuring users hardly notice the difference.

 Refillable Vape Kits